 Even if it’s your first-time sand boarding, you’ll definitely enjoy doing it.
 You will get to go down a very steep sand dune at a high speed while lying on a piece of hardwood on your stomach.

 You will pay R385 for stand-up sand boarding while you will pay R280 for lie-down sand boarding.
 This price includes transport to and from the location, sand boarding, lunch with beer.
 Sounds great, doesn’t it?
+For more cool things to do in this are, check out these top things do to in Swakopmund.

 The Hot Springs at Ai-Ais and the Fish River Canyon